telerik/xaml-docs/controls/radrichtextbox/document-elements/features-raddocument.md

 The first time a __RadDocument__ is shown inside a __RadRichTextBox__ in the Visual Tree, it is measured by the framework and arranges its children.
 This is the moment when the layout cycle is completed; each of the document elements calculates its size and arranges its children.

-As the two states of the document - measured and not measured are two different, distinct methods for manipulating the content of the document, and should be used before the document is measured and after the first time that it is shown in the editor.
+As the two states of the document - measured and not measured are too different, distinct methods for manipulating the content of the document should be used before the document is measured and after the first time that it is shown in the editor.

 ## Adding Sections to RadDocument